-The 2016 supplementary information is presented for purposes of additional analysis and is not a required part of the consolidated financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the 2016 consolidated financial statements.
-The information has been subjected to the auditing procedures applied in the audit of those consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the 2016 supplementary information, which insofar as it relates to the Foundation, is based on the report of other auditors, is fairly stated in all material respects in relation to the consolidated financial statements as a whole.
+The 2017 supplementary information is presented for purposes of additional analysis and is not a required part of the consolidated financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the 2017 consolidated financial statements.
+The information has been subjected to the auditing procedures applied in the audit of those consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America by us and the other auditors.
+In our opinion, based on our audit, the procedures performed as described above, and the reports of other auditors, 2017 supplementary information, which insofar as it relates to the Foundation, is based on the report of other auditors, is fairly stated in all material respects in relation to the consolidated financial statements as a whole.